Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

 Infidelity in marriage, broken promises, gossip, rejection, lies, and criticism are all symptoms that trust has been broken and you have been betrayed.

-There are huge betrayals that are extremely painful and impact every part of you.
+There are big betrayals that are extremely painful and impact every part of you.
 But you often face subtle, disguised betrayals that are just as painful and erode your trust in people.

 To read about betrayal in the Bible is one thing, but to experience a violation of trust firsthand crushes your spirit.